L5050/SPM-Hard-Mode/README.md

 # SPM-Hard-Mode
 Rel mod and gecko code for my SPM Hard Mode mod.
-Full releases available for US2 and PAL versions of SPM
+Full releases available for US0, US2, JP0, and PAL versions of SPM

 # Contents
 * Gecko code that gets rid of most effects that double your damage, including bowser and items like the Mighty Tonic
 * Rel mod that Makes bosses significantly harder, and makes it twice as hard to level up

 # Known Bugs
-* Some bosses, like Mr.L, O'Cabbage, and final O'Chunks do not receive the megabite attribute properly, so their HP has been increased instead
 * King Croacus skips to phase two of the battle on first hit instead of tanking some damage before going to phase two
+* Count Bleck's black holes can be reflected with barry for some reason

 # Credit
 * SeekyCT for the rel mod loader, various functions, and the code documentation for SPM